-We start in Stirling in the morning, I do not know if I told you but when we are on a road trip we like to get up early…
+We start in Stirling in the morning, I do not know if I told you, but when we are on a road trip, we like to get up early.

 Continue with this stretch from Stirling to Glencoe.
-After having a coffee in a café right in front of the cathedral and then, continue to see Doune Castle.
+After coffee in a café right in front of the cathedral, continue to see Doune Castle.

-Not that I was particularly striking about the monument itself but the location, when we turned our backs on the monument, we were looking at one of those landscapes that we were imagining when we thought of Scotland, I was more time looking at the landscape than the monument.
+When we turned our backs on the monument, we looked at one of those landscapes that we imagined when we thought of Scotland, and I spent more time looking at the landscape than the monument.

-This castle was very important during a time, but the real interest (especially for Vero) is that it is one of the main scenarios in which the Outlander TV Show was filmed.
+This castle was vital during the time, but the real interest (especially for Vero) is that it is one of the main scenarios in which the Outlander TV Show was filmed.

-We arrived at least half an hour before it opened so we took the camping gas and had a coffee in the meantime.
+We arrived at least half an hour before it opened, so we took the camping gas and had a coffee in the meantime.

-The castle inside is pretty good and they also have it oriented to the Outlander theme, so it’s the actor who narrates you in the audio guide where some of the scenes and some anecdotes happen.
+The castle inside is pretty good, and they also have it oriented to the Outlander theme, so it’s the actor who narrates you in the audio guide where some of the scenes and some anecdotes happen.

 In addition, they explain what life was like inside the castle, the kitchens, the rooms, how they heated them, and how they took advantage of the heat of the kitchens for that too.

-As the diners were placed during dinner it was of paramount importance according to the levels and classes and the central fire had to be spectacular.
+As the diners were placed during dinner, it was of paramount importance according to the levels and classes, and the central fire had to be spectacular.
 Look at the size it’s.

 The Highland distillery is further south, and we loved it.
 It is a family distillery, which does not belong to one of these large groups that now dominate all major distilleries.

-This distillery is small and everything is done without haste, it is one of its mottos, its whisky is made without haste, without running.
+This distillery is small, and everything is done without haste; it is one of its mottos, its whisky is made without haste, without running.